 Since the early 1990s, the introduction of biologic disease-modifying antirheumatic drugs (b-DMARDs) in managing rheumatological diseases has revolutionised the course of inflammatory chronic arthritis, improving the quality of life, slowing the radiographic progression, avoiding disability, preserving workability, and reducing mortality [...

-View Article and Find Full Text PDFObjective: Some concerns remain about the safety of nintedanib in patients with interstitial lung disease (ILD) related to rheumatoid arthritis (RA-ILD), such as in presence of comorbidities or in combination with biologic, targeted synthetic and/or conventional synthetic disease modifying antirheumatic drugs (DMARDs).
-In this multicentre study, we retrospectively evaluated the safety of nintedanib in a real-world population of RA-ILD patients from Italian GISEA registry and the possible role of comorbidities and DMARDs on drug safety and withdrawal.
-Secondary aim was to investigate the causes of nintedanib discontinuation.
+View Article and Find Full Text PDFObjective: Some concerns remain about the safety of nintedanib in patients with rheumatoid arthritis-related interstitial lung disease (RA-ILD), such as in the presence of comorbidities or in combination with biologic, targeted synthetic, and/or conventional synthetic disease-modifying antirheumatic drugs (DMARDs).
+In this multicenter study, we retrospectively evaluated the safety of nintedanib in a real-world population of patients with RA-ILD from the Italian Group for the Study of Early Arthritis (GISEA) registry and the possible role of comorbidities and DMARDs on drug safety and withdrawal.
+Our secondary aim was to investigate the causes of nintedanib discontinuation.

 View Article and Find Full Text PDFSystemic sclerosis is a rare rheumatic disease characterized by immune cell activation, tissue fibrosis, and endothelial dysfunction.
 Extracellular matrix synthesis disorder causes widespread fibrosis, primarily in skin and internal organs.
 Various factors such as TGFβ, VEGF, Galectin-3, and signaling pathways like Wnt/β-catenin are involved in pathophysiological processes.